 - Upon approval, Cash Management will provide the bank merchant ID to the department and coordinate delivery of the equipment from the University’s payment card processing merchant.
 Student Financial Services (SFS) staff will provide training to your employees on how to process transactions using the equipment.

-2. What Equipment Can I Use to Accept Payments Via Payment Card?
+2. How Can My Department Accept Payments Via Payment Card?

 3. Who in My Department Can Accept Payments Via Payment Card?